gulundin/gulundin.github.io/_posts/2019-10-26-di-frameworks-are-dynamic-binding.md

 function we intend to, while others with the same name are left alone -- even if they too are defined as `^:dynamic`.
 Namespaces make dynamic scoping behave in a sane way.

-In my opinion this style of dependency injection is the simplest one[^gotcha].
-It's a shame that it isn't available in more languages.
+Selective dynamic scoping allows us to do exactly what we want: write testable code, without incurring any test induced design damage[^dhh].
+It's a shame that this feature it isn't available in more languages.

 [^dynamic-languages]:
     Some examples of languages that use dynamic scoping by default are APL, Bash,